Reckless Driving Charge In New Haven

 You may be able to have the charges against you dismissed or reduced to speeding if you were driving recklessly in order to attend a genuine emergency.
 You will likely need to provide evidence of that emergency, such as the medical records of a loved one’s birth, injury, or death.
 The date and time indicated on the records will need to match up with the date and time you were stopped by the police while driving.

 The Area You Were Driving In Had Inadequate Signage

 Excessive speeding and weaving in and out of traffic can both be considered reckless driving under certain circumstances.
 However, if the area you were driving in did not have a speed limit or no passing signs, you may not have known how much faster you were going over the speed limit or that you weren’t allowed to change lanes.
 This may be an adequate defense strategy for a reduction of the charges in some reckless driving cases.

 The Officer Who Stopped You Did Not Properly Calibrate Their Equipment

 Law enforcement officers must adhere to strict guidelines to ensure their equipment is working properly and producing accurate data.
 If a police officer fails to meet this requirement, you may be able to have the charges against you dropped if there’s no physical evidence of speeding or other reckless driving behavior.

-Arrested for Reckless Driving?
+Arrested On A Reckless Driving Charge?
 Call Mirsky Criminal Defense Now